 Greetings, friends!
-Today I’m excited to reveal the results of my reader survey as well as the giveaway winner!
+Today I’m excited to reveal the results of my reader survey.

 First of all, thanks again to all who took the time to fill out my reader survey!
 This year there were over 2000 participants.
 That is crazytown.
 I’m blown away and humbled.
 Thank you so much.

 I know it was a bit lengthy, but I really do appreciate the input.
 It will be a big help as I plan my content for the next year and filter through the brand partnerships and opportunities that come through.

 I always like to share the results of my reader surveys in case you’re interested, and also to address some of the comments that came up.
 I truly appreciate everyone keeping their comments kind and constructive.
 I know it’s crazy that I have to ask that, but trust me, I’ve had some doozies of comments over the years in these surveys, and I find that if I make this request, people really do try to be more helpful than hateful.